 We work with third parties and suppliers (data processors) to be able for us to provide a service to you.
 These include:

-[insert name of system supplier] – to provide our electronic clinical system
+Emis Web – to provide our electronic clinical system

-[insert name of IT Supplier] – to provide our IT services
+Midlands and Lancashire CSU – to provide our IT services

-[insert any other third party supplier who may access PCD] – to [insert reason]

-Any archiving companies / storage companies used?

-Insert Risk Stratification Provider and / or Invoice Validation provider again

-Any destruction companies used

 There may be occasions whereby these organisations have potential access to your personal data, for example, if they are fixing an IT fault on the system.
 To protect your data, we have contracts and / or Information Sharing Agreements in place stipulating the data protection compliance they must have and re-enforce their responsibilities as a data processor to ensure you data is securely protected at all times.

 We will not disclose your information to any 3rd party without your consent unless: